 Flybe is Europe's largest independent regional airline, operating more domestic routes in the United Kingdom than any other carrier.
-Their franchising agreements with Stobart Air, Loganair and Blue Islands mean that Flybe can reach niche destinations like the Scottish Islands and other small regional airports, covering 70% of the United Kingdom.
+Their franchising agreements with Stobart Air, Eastern and Blue Islands mean that Flybe can reach niche destinations like small regional airports, covering 70% of the United Kingdom.
 Flybe's routes aren't all UK-based, of course.
-The airline operates a fleet of 83 aircraft, with flights to more than 218 destinations across 10 countries.
+The airline operates a fleet of 81 aircraft, 211 routes serving 15 countries from 80 departure points in the UK and Europe.
 Flybe are a member of the Avios frequent flyer program (along with British Airways, Iberia and Aer Lingus) and their focus cities include Inverness, London-City and Jersey.

 Information correct as of March 2017